Methods of Work Essay

 Photos of my lathe and other tools mentions here may be seen

-on the My Lathe page.
+My Lathe page.

 Bowl blanks are trimmed and cut octagonal in the lathe room with an